duhaalazzam/reading-notes/class-05.md

 * CSS3 also allows you to specify colors as HSL values, with an optional opacity value.
 It is known as HSLA.
 ## Chapter 12: “Text”
-* There are properties to control t XX he choice of font, size, weight, style, and spacing.
+* There are properties to control the choice of font, size, weight, style, and spacing.
 * There is a limited choice of fonts that you can assume most people will have installed.